monstar-lab-oss/spring-webflux-template/README.md

 ## How to code
 Import as a java project in an IDE of your choice.

-Before running the app set the following env variables (take advantage of the IDEA run configuration)
+Before running the app set the following variables in applicaiton properties according to your local.

 `spring.r2dbc.url=`